composer/composer/doc/04-schema.md

 as the VCS tag name in the VCS repository.
 In that case it is also recommended to omit it.

+> **Note:** Packagist uses VCS repositories, so the statement above is very
+> much true for Packagist as well.
+Specifying the version yourself will
+> most likely end up creating problems at some point due to human error.

 ### type

 The type of the package.
 It defaults to `library`.